Computing a Group Action from the Class Field Theory of Imaginary Hyperelliptic Function Fields: Algorithms

 To conclude, we use the properties of the norm of isogenies: the norm is multiplicative~\cite[Lem.~3.10.(i)]{gek91} and it corresponds to the norm of the associated ideal in $\A_\HH$~\cite[Lem.~3.10.(iv)]{gek91}.
 Consequently, the norms on both sides of the inclusion are equal.
 This implies that the last inclusion is in fact an equality. \end{proof}

-Algorithm~\ref{algo:effective-transitivity-general} (\textsc{IsogenyToIdeal}) computes prime factors of the ideal in $\A_\HH$ corresponding to the given isogeny, in order to recover the full factorization.
-Each prime non-principal factor is treated independently by the subroutine \textsc{PrimeIsogenyToPrimeIdeal} (Algorithm~\ref{algo:effective-transitivity-prime}).
+Algorithm~\ref{algo:isogeny-to-ideal} (\textsc{IsogenyToIdeal}) computes prime factors of the ideal in $\A_\HH$ corresponding to the given isogeny (of norm coprime to $\mathfrak p$), in order to recover the full factorization.
+Each prime non-principal factor is treated independently by the subroutine \textsc{PrimeIsogenyToPrimeIdeal} (Algorithm~\ref{algo:prime-isogeny-to-prime-ideal}).